 Criminal Justice Studies Major

 Faculty from the departments that received grants earlier gave presentations on their projects in a panel in October, as many of the projects can be duplicated in other disciplines.
-The new Core Curriculum Director, Dr. Darren Lim, is working on implementing a review of the Franciscan Concern categories to develop a process to assure they meet the intended learning outcomes, starting with the Diversity category will be done next year.
+The new Core Curriculum Director, Dr. Darren Lim, is working on implementing a review of the Franciscan Concern categories to develop a process to assure they meet the intended learning outcomes.
+A full assessment of outcomes in the Diversity category will be done next year.

 The Student Retention and Success Committee has made comprehensive recommendations on how to assure that students in all diversity categories are retained and graduate at the same rate.